 About Clarence House

-Clarence House has been the London residence of several members of the British royal family and is now the home of the Prince of Wales and The Duchess of Cornwall.
+Clarence House has been the London residence of several members of the British royal family for 200 years, and is now the home of King Charles and Queen Camilla.